 Work America is a Summer Work and Travel programme exclusive to university students.
 It allows you to work for up to 4 months in a seasonal job anywhere in the USA over the summer period.

 BUNAC will support you every step of the way: from job hunting and your visa process, to in-country support when you are in the USA.
-Choose between our Ultimate or Essentials Package to arrange your seasonal job for the summer.

 Applications for Work America 2015 will be accepted until 1st April 2015.
 The entire booking process takes around 8 weeks, so we cannot accept applications after this date.
 Apply as early as possible to allow enough time for your job hunt, payments and visa application.